Janispamela/Proyecto-3-Dashboard/README.md

 # World Bank Urbanization Dashboard

 This project is a dashboard displaying global urbanization trends using data from the World Bank.
 The dashboard provides insights into the urban population's percentage of the total population, covering the years from 1960 to 2022.
+The data is sourced from the World Bank API.

 ## Overview